pydata/xarray/doc/tutorial.rst

     ds['foo']

-Nonindexes and indexes are listed explicitly by the :py:attr:`~xray.Dataset.nonindexes` and :py:attr:`~xray.Dataset.indexes` attributes.
+Noncoordinate and coordinates are listed explicitly by the :py:attr:`~xray.Dataset.noncoordinates` and :py:attr:`~xray.Dataset.coordinates` attributes.

-There are also a few derived variables based on datetime indexes that you can access from a dataset (e.g., "year", "month" and "day"), even if you didn't explicitly add them.
+There are also a few derived variables based on datetime coordinates that you can access from a dataset (e.g., "year", "month" and "day"), even if you didn't explicitly add them.
 These are known as ":py:attr:`~xray.Dataset.virtual_variables`":